NiGhTTraX/jest-react-mock/README.md

 ### `toHaveBeenRenderedWith(props)`

-Checks that a mock component has been rendered with certain props at least once.
+Checks that a mock component has been rendered with the expected props at least once.
+If you want to check only the last render then use [`toHaveProps`](#tohavepropsprops).
 You can pass a subset of the props and they will be deeply matched against the received ones.